Phytosauria: Evolutionary history

 There have been reports of phytosaur remains found in lowermost Jurassic rocks.
 Several teeth from Early Jurassic deposits in France have been identified as phytosaur teeth, but other studies argue they have either been misidentified or were reworked from Late Triassic into Early Jurassic deposits.
 In 1951, a partial upper jaw was discovered in the Early Jurassic Lower Lufeng Series in China and described as a new genus of phytosaur, Pachysuchus, but a study in 2012 reinterpreted the fossil as a sauropodomorph dinosaur.

 A fragment of a lower jaw from a longirostrine archosaur has been described from early Hettangian strata in the town of Watchet in Somerset, England.
 While teleosaurid thalattosuchians had similar longirostrine jaws to phytosaurs and were common in the Jurassic, they do not appear in the earliest Jurassic rocks.
 The mandible is more similar to those of known phytosaurs than to thalattosuchians, and likely belongs to a phytosaur closely related to the genus Mystriosuchus.
 The presence of phytosaurs in the earliest Jurassic may have prevented thalattosuchians from occupying similar ecological niches at that time.
 However, more recent work suggests that the jaw fragment came from a pre-Hettangian rock unit, and is therefore Late Triassic in age.
 Also, if the age of the Magnesian Conglomerate does extend into the Early Jurassic (Hettangian), then it is possible that Rileyasuchus survived into the Early Jurassic.

+In August 2025, Indian media reported a ~1.5–2 m-long fossil from Megha village near Jaisalmer (Lathi Formation, Rajasthan) that was preliminarily identified as a phytosaur from Jurassic-age strata, with an egg-like fossil noted alongside the skeleton.
+If confirmed, this would represent well-preserved phytosaur material from Jurassic rocks in India; researchers emphasized the identification is preliminary and subject to further study.